Results from the T2K experiment on neutrino mixing including a new far detector $\mu$-like sample: Abstract

 \section{Abstract}

-T2K has made improved measurements of three-flavor neutrino mixing with 19.7(16.3)$\times 10^{20}$ protons on target in (anti-)neutrino-enhanced beam modes.
-A new sample of muon-neutrino events with tagged pions has been added at the far detector, increasing the neutrino-enhanced muon-neutrino sample size by 42.5\%.
-In addition, new samples have been added at the near detector, and significant improvements have been made to the flux and neutrino interaction modeling.
-T2K data continues to prefer the normal mass ordering and upper octant of $\sin^2\theta_{23}$ with a near-maximal value of the charge-parity violating phase with best-fit values in the normal ordering of \deltacp$=-2.18\substack{+1.22 \\ -0.47}$, \ssqthtwothree$=0.559\substack{+0.018 \\ -0.078}$ and \dmsqtwothree$=(+2.506\substack{+0.039 \\ -0.052})\times 10^{-3}$ eV$^{2}$.
+We have made improved measurements of three-flavor neutrino mixing with 19.7(16.3)$\times 10^{20}$ protons on target in (anti-)neutrino-enhanced beam modes.
+A new sample of muon-neutrino events with tagged pions has been added at the far detector, as well as new proton and photon-tagged samples at the near detector.
+Significant improvements have been made to the flux and neutrino interaction modeling.
+T2K data continue to prefer the normal mass ordering and upper octant of $\sin^2\theta_{23}$ with a near-maximal value of the charge-parity violating phase with best-fit values in the normal ordering of \deltacp$=-2.18\substack{+1.22 \\ -0.47}$, \ssqthtwothree$=0.559\substack{+0.018 \\ -0.078}$ and \dmsqtwothree$=(+2.506\substack{+0.039 \\ -0.052})\times 10^{-3}$ eV$^{2}$.

 {{\bf {\em Introduction---}}} The T2K experiment~\cite{ABE2011106} measures three-flavor neutrino mixing parameters by observing the disappearance of \numu (\numub) and the appearance of \nue (\nueb) over a distance of 295 km in a narrow-band, predominantly \numu or \numub beam, which peaks at an energy of 0.6 GeV.
-Data corresponding to 3.6$\times$10$^{21}$ protons on target (POT) was analyzed with improvement to the neutrino flux and interaction modeling compared to previous studies \cite{T2K:2023smv}.
-New photon- and proton-tagged near detector (ND) samples, as well as a new neutrino-enhanced muon-neutrino sample with tagged pions ($\nu_\mu$CC$1\pi^\pm$) in the far detector, are included in the analysis for the first time.
-This letter reports T2K's neutrino mixing parameter measurements after these improvements.
+Data corresponding to 3.6$\times$10$^{21}$ protons on target (POT) were analyzed with major improvements to the neutrino flux and interaction modeling compared to previous studies \cite{T2K:2023smv}.
+New photon- and proton-tagged near detector (ND) samples, as well as a new, charged current neutrino-enhanced muon-neutrino sample with tagged pions ($\nu_\mu$CC$1\pi^+$-like) in the far detector, are included in the analysis for the first time.
+This letter reports T2K's latest measurements of neutrino mixing parameters after these improvements, which mark a significant step forward in the robustness of our analysis, particularly due to improvements in modeling and constraining neutrino interaction uncertainties, and supersede previous results produced with the same dataset.
+Comparable measurements have also been reported by NOvA~\cite{NOvA:2021nfi}, and future experiments such as Hyper-Kamiokande~\cite{Hyper-Kamiokande:2018ofw} and DUNE~\cite{DUNE:2020ypp} aim to further improve the precision and discovery potential in neutrino oscillation physics.